August 17 - 21, 2026, Kyoto, Japan

 Since 1984, several conferences have been held where orthogonal polynomials, special functions, and their applications have been the main subjects.
 The first OPSFA conference took place in Bar-le-Duc, France, October 15-18, 1984.
 Initially the conferences were held in Europe but now they take place on various continents.

-OPSFA-18 will be held at Hardy Hall on the Muromachi Campus of Doshisha University, located in central Kyoto behind the historic Kyoto Imperial Palace, from August 16, 2026 (arrival day) to August 22, 2026 (departure day).
+OPSFA-18 will be held at Hardy Hall on the Muromachi Campus of Doshisha University, located in central Kyoto, behind the historic Kyoto Imperial Palace, from Monday afternoon, August 17 – Friday, August 21, 2026.
 The campus is easily accessible—just a few minutes’ walk from Imadegawa Station on the Karasuma Subway Line, with direct access from Kyoto Station in about 10 minutes.

 Important Dates